verticube/msssm/README.md

 ## Research Methods

-(Cellular Automata, Agent-Based Model, Continuous Modeling...)
-(If you are not sure here: 1.
-Consult your colleagues, 2. ask the teachers, 3. remember that you can change it afterwards)

 - S(E)IR model where possibly R=S
 - Contact network that restricts disease spreading channels
 - Information network which inhibits disease spreading
-- Monte Carlo sampling
+- Monte Carlo random sampling

 ## Other

-(mention datasets you are going to use)
-We intend to use real data provided by Olivia Woolley, comprising " a network of tinder likes, and the Facebook network that goes with it".
+We intend to use real data provided by Dr. Olivia Woolley, comprising "a network of tinder likes, and the Facebook network that goes with it".